git-for-windows/git-for-windows.github.io/Technical-overview.md

+Git for Windows is essentially a subset of [MSYS2](https://msys2.github.io/) with a defined set of installed packages of which a subset is included in the installer.

 The process to build an instance of the Git for Windows installer is made easier with the `Git for Windows SDK`.
 Basically, the steps are as follows:

 1. Download and install the SDK, which installs the sources for `git`, additional msys and mingw packages, and helpers to build the installer.
 It also provides the `Git for Windows SDK` MSys shell